theonetruenerd/VenusLibraryDocumentation/docs/source/String.rst

   :return: The concatenated strings from the array, with delimiters between each substring.
 An empty string if the input parameter is not an array of strings.
   :rtype: Variable

-.. py:function:: Split(variable i_strValue, variable i_strDelimiter, variable i_bTrimWhitespaces)
+.. ven:function:: Split(variable i_strValue, variable i_strDelimiter, variable i_bTrimWhitespaces)

   This function splits a string into substrings, forming an array of strings.
 The input string is split based on a delimiter that the user inputs.